 Introduction

 Robot-manipulators are widely used in industrial problems.
-However, they are also used for scientific purposes, due to their excellent accuracy and repeatability.
+However, they are also used for scientific purposes due to their excellent accuracy and repeatability.
 For example, you can calibrate cameras using robotic manipulators KUKA [1].
-Alternatively, can explore the algorithms for the visual recognition of this tag, if you attach a tag to the robot's flange [2].
+Alternatively, you can explore the algorithms for the visual recognition of this tag, if you attach a tag to the robot's flange [2].
 In our work, we will talk about our robotic system based on the KUKA robotic arm and the OpenCV program, with which the robot will draw the face found in the frame.

 There are not a lot of picture drawing systems and corresponding algorithms that get data in the online regime described.
 Therefore, this is an attempt to describe such kind of system created from scratch.
-Were taken into account existing drawing robotics systems.
+Existing drawing robotics systems were taken into account.
 Humanoid artists [3] - [5] and different types of manipulators [6] – [10].
 The first humanoid [3] – Fujitsu robot HOAP2 was used to create the human-like process.
-Firstly, the robot draws contours, then, fill another area.
-To make the process much easier was implemented OpenCV library.
-There was used a Canny edge detector [11] to extract face contours, the image was binarized, unwanted contours and noise were removed applying different filters, thresholds.
+Firstly, the robot draws contours, and then fill another area.
+To make the process much easier OpenCV library was implemented.
+There was used a Canny edge detector [11] to extract face contours, the image was binarized, unwanted contours and noise were removed applying different filters and thresholds.
 The closed contours were coded as a Freeman chain code.
 The second humanoid [4] is Pica; here are used the Center-off algorithm to find the main contours of the face.
 After removing the noises, the next step is to identify all face features.
 Another step is to prepare features for drawing.
 The third humanoid is Betty [5].
-Here also, implemented the OpenCV Canny edge detection algorithm.
-For finding main but tofeatures for drawing Furthest Neighbour Theta-graphs is used.
+Here also, the OpenCV Canny edge detection algorithm is implemented.
+For finding main features for drawing Furthest Neighbor Theta-graphs is used.

-Delta manipulator [6] also uses the OpenCV with the Canny edge detector, just draws every pixel.
-Then one pixel is drawn, the manipulator moves a pan to nearby point using some rules.
+Delta manipulator [6] also uses the OpenCV with the Canny edge detector, it draws every pixel.
+Then when one pixel is drawn, the manipulator moves a pan to nearby point using some rules.

-The Kuka KR6 robot [7] has similar steps to the Canny algorithm’s steps in the image processing.
+The robot Kuka KR6 [7] has similar steps to the Canny algorithm’s steps in the image processing.
 The way the calculation of the segment of a face is not properly shared.
-However, it takes only five minutes to draw a realistic portrait.
-More attention should be spent here.
-Also, the interesting robotic system e can find on the YouTube channel [12].
-Here is used a sort of halftone technique - error diffusion to get image data and then a dividing image into parts to avoid ignored points that will cause drawing ruining lines through the entire image, after using the nearest neighbor search algorithm to find the point with the smallest Euclidean distance to find lines to draw.
+However, it takes only five minutes to draw a realistic portrait and more attention should be spent here.
+We can also find an interesting robotic system on the YouTube channel [12].
+Here is used a sort of halftone technique - error diffusion to get image data and then a division of an image into parts to avoid ignored points that will cause drawing ruining lines through the entire image after using the nearest neighbor search algorithm to find the point with the smallest Euclidean distance to find lines to draw.

 Our goal is to create a system.
 This task is divided into four subtasks: